Federico-Tremolada/enthesis-fem-model/results/phase_2_refinement/README.md

 This folder contains the results of the refinement study performed in Phase 2.

-The objective of this analysis is to evaluate the effect of increasing the number of layers in the enthesis region on stress distribution.
+The objective of this analysis is to evaluate the effect of increasing the number of layers in the enthesis region on stress distribution and numerical convergence.

 ---

 ## Contents

 * `S11_refinement_comparison.png` → comparison of stress profiles for different discretizations
-* `S11_refinement_zoom.png` → zoomed view near the interface
+* `summary_layers.csv` → extracted stress data along the interface
-* `summary_metrics_refinement.csv` → quantitative comparison of stress metrics
+* `comparison_metrics.csv` → quantitative comparison between models
+* `convergence_report.txt` → automatic convergence evaluation

 ---

 ## Models Included

-* M10 → 8 layers
+* M10 → 8 layers (L08)
-* M11 → 12 layers
+* M11 → 12 layers (L12)
-* M12 → 16 layers
+* M12 → 16 layers (L16)

 All models use: